Rory O'Donnell, 1st Earl of Tyrconnell: Flight of the Earls

 There was much fury in Ireland and England that he and Hugh O'Neill, Earl of Tyrone, had been treated so gingerly after allegedly committing treason (this became known as the Sham Plot), but time was on the side of the English authorities.

+In December 1604, Tyrconnell indicated to the Spanish ambassador in London (Juan de Tassis, 1st Count of Villamediana) that if the political situation remained the same for two years, confederates would "embark [and] leave their country" to meet with Philip III.
+The ambassador gave no encouragement and emphasised that Philip III did not want to provoke conflict with England.
+It is possible that Tyrconnell was merely bargaining for financial aid, as in February 1606 his secretary stated that the earls preferred to receive aid in the form of a Spanish pension rather than a meeting at the Spanish court.

+In 1606, Tyrconnell and Cuchonnacht Maguire made a failed attempt to flee the country in a boat at Killybegs.
+Shortly afterwards, Tyrconnell and Chichester attended a "tense" supper in Ballyshannon Castle.
+Tyrconnell complained that the castle and its fishing grounds, which the Crown had taken from the O'Donnell clan, were worth £800 a year; Chichester reportedly told Tyrconnell to "take heed of himself, or else he would make his [head] ache".
+On a trip to Maynooth in 1607, Tyrconnell spoke of a plot against the English government during a conversation with Richard Nugent, Baron Delvin.

 On 14 September 1607, both Earls set sail from Lough Swilly with their families and followers for eventual exile in the Spanish Netherlands and Rome.

 The journey was difficult and harsh, and conditions on their boat were extremely poor.
 The Earls arrived in France, not Spain as expected, then made their way north to the Spanish Netherlands.
 They eventually arrived in Rome on 29 April 1608.
 Tyrconnell and Tyrone were welcomed to Rome by a guard of cardinals.
 The next day, they met with Pope Paul V, who gave them and their families a small pension.